altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 So, how do we take into account the infrastructure cost, product-related services, business-related services and working capital? **We set a cost budget per paying user**.
 Since all these costs are positively correlated to the size of the business, we can infer that the more users we have - especially in the beginning - the more costs we'll have to account for.
 Of course, these won't be linear, but in the early stages these costs can add up quickly and halt growth.
 As we grow we'll have to review this cost item, but now we have to ensure a solid service and business survival.

-We concluded that these items combined add €2 per paying user.
+We concluded that these items combined add €2.5 per paid user.

-An heuristic way to think about this is the following: if we have 100 paying users, it is reasonable to have about €200 of monthly expenses; at 1,000 paying users, it is reasonable to have a budget of €2,000.
+An heuristic way to think about this is the following: if we have 100 paying users, it is reasonable to have about €250 of monthly expenses besides our salaries; at 1,000 paying users, it is reasonable to have a budget of €2,500.

 f.
 Value Added Tax:
 We have to make a differentiation here.